abinit/abinit/doc/tutorial/atdep1.md

 ####		^^2.3.1 The cutoff radius [[atdep:rcut]]^^

-The first one is the number of coordination shells included in the calculation of the 2nd order effective IFC.
+The first one is the cutoff radius used to compute the 2nd order effective IFC.
+In practice, it defines the number of coordination shells included in the calculation.

 ![Shells at 2nd order](atdep1_assets/tatdep1_1shell.jpg)